acryptos/docs.acryptos.com/faq.md

 ### 2. Is there a fee on the first Stake?

-* ACS Farms: No. However additional staking/unstaking triggers the harvest \(and the 0.5 ACS fee\).
-Currently there is a promo and the harvest fee is 0 until 25 Feb 20210.
+* ACS Farms: No. However additional staking/unstaking triggers the harvest and the 0.5 ACS fee (this will be changed soon with the migration to farms v2.).
-  This will be changed soon with the migration to farms v2.
+  Currently there is a promo and the harvest fee is 0 until 25 Feb 2021.

 * ACSI Farms: No.